paulcosmos/new-world-template/content/reviews/review-3.md

 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+I recently used {{<company>}} to relocate my classic Rolls Royce and their customer service was top-notch, the prices were very reasonable, and the car was in excellent condition on arrival.
+Couldn't be happier!